vinudasenith/drive-now-backend/README.md

 ## API Endpoints
 ### 🌐 Public Routes
-- `POST /api/auth/register`: Register a new user.
+- `POST /api/users`: Register a new user.
-- `POST /api/auth/login`: Authenticate a user and return a JWT.
+- `POST /api/users/login`: Authenticate a user and return a JWT.
-- `GET /api/vehicles`: Get a list of available vehicles.
 - `POST /api/bookings`: Create a new booking.

 ### 🔒 Admin Routes (Protected)
-- `GET /api/users`: Get a list of all users.
+- `GET /api/users/all`: Get a list of all users.
-- `PUT /api/users/:id/block`: Block/unblock a user.
+- `PUT /api/users/block/:email`: Block/unblock a user.
-- `POST /api/vehicles`: Add a new vehicle.
+- `POST /api/products`: Add a new vehicle.
-- `PUT /api/vehicles/:id`: Update a vehicle.
+- `PUT /api/products/:key`: Update a vehicle.
-- `DELETE /api/vehicles/:id`: Delete a vehicle.
+- `DELETE /api/products/:key`: Delete a vehicle.
-- `PUT /api/orders/:id/confirm`: Confirm a booking.
-- `PUT /api/orders/:id/cancel`: Cancel a booking.
+- `PUT /api/orders/status/:orderId`: Confirm or Cancel a booking.

 ## 🛡️ Authentication
 - All protected routes require a JWT token in the `Authorization` header as `Bearer <token>`.